Filing your tax return or going to the dentist.

 Visit Our List of Best Tax Relief Services

-Tax debt relief is a key reason people file for bankruptcy.
-However, only some kinds of tax debt can be included in a Chapter 7 bankruptcy.
+Just how dire is the situation?
+It can be very much so-–tax debt is a key reason people file for bankruptcy, statistics show.
+Still, only some kinds of tax debt can be included.

-Income tax debt is dischargeable in Chapter 7 if…
+Income tax debt is dischargeable under Chapter 7 if…

 - The tax return was not intentionally fraudulent